jcarapia/projectEuler/README.md

-# theEulerProject
+# projectEuler
-Collection of Problems from The Euler Project
+Collection of Problems from Project Euler